theembeddedrustacean/esp-csi-cli-rs/README.md

 ## Minimum Requirements

 * **Hardware:** An ESP development board (e.g., ESP32-C3, ESP32-S3, ESP32...etc.).
-* **Software:** `espflash` to flash the binary and monitor the output.
+* **Software:** A tool to flash binaries and a tool to monitor output.
+It is recommended to use `espflash` as it supports both.
+Additionally, `espflash` supports `defmt` log interpretation.
 Installation instructions are available [here](https://docs.esp-rs.org/book/tooling/espflash.html).

 > ‼️ Installing `espflash` requires a Rust installation.
-If you don't have Rust installed, follow instruction on the [rustup](https://rustup.rs/) website.
+If you don't have Rust installed, follow the instructions on the [rustup](https://rustup.rs/) website.

 ## Usage

 1.  **Download Binary:** Navigate to the /binaries folder in the repository and identify the correct binary .elf file for your ESP chip.
+There are binaries supporting both regular `println` logging and the more efficient `defmt` loggging.
 Here are the file names for the different devices:

 <div align="center">